7 powerful examples of

 Marketers are always trying to tap into emotion, because that’s what inspires many people to act.
 Which story would have more effect on you: a calm, factual explanation of a case study, or an emotional retelling that followed the ups and downs of the real people involved?

-11 powerful examples of brand storytelling
+7 powerful examples of brand storytelling

 This is a story with a powerful emotional hook.
 Many readers will relate to Stanway’s stories about her childhood and her fight to be the best.
-At the same time, they’ll be taking in Manchester City’s brand narrative of a club which is committed to women’s sport, encouraging young players and improving access for all.
+At the same time, they’ll be taking in Manchester City’s brand narrative of a club that is committed to women’s sport, encouraging young players and improving access for all.

 An example of brand storytelling from Manchester City